singularity-code/scim-endpoint/README.md

 - paging
 - filtering (all operators,and,sort)
 - discovery
-- basic authentication
 - schema validation
 - uniqueness constraint validation
-- roles (read/write) on basic authentication
+- authentication : basic and token ( with roles )
-- JWT: token endpoint created and verified with forgerock IDM connector
+- token endpoint created and verified with forgerock IDM connector

 **on the list :**

 - filtering : complete specification
+- /Me endpoint